OlympusDAO/cooler-alerts/README.md

 Welcome to Cooler Alerts, a rust-based framework designed for creating a discord bot that monitores on-chain state and facilitates user subscriptions for custom alerts.
 Developed with `ethers-rs`, `serenity`, and `sqlx`, this framework is designed for easy extensibility and customization, catering to diverse monitoring needs.

+## Using the bot

+The Cooler Alerts bot has been designed so that users of the Olympus Protocol can easily setup reminders to manage their Cooler Loans before expiration.
+Alerts can be configured to be sent either by webhook or by email.

+The bot has 3 different slash commands:
+- `create_alert`: Used to store new alerts into the DB.
+Has the following parameters:
+   - `cooler`: Address of the Cooler contract to be monitored.
+   - `loan_id`: ID of the loan to be monitored.
+   - `threshold`: Days before expiration that the user should be notified in advance.
+   - `webhook_url` (optional): URL where the alerts should be sent. _Example: https://discord.com/api/webhooks/123/XXX_.
+   - `email` (optional): Email address where the alerts should be sent. _Example: cooler_alerts@yxz.com_.
+- `list_alerts`: Used to list all the existing alerts user in the DB.
+Only lists those registered by the user executed the slash command.
+- `delete_alerts`: Used to delete user alerts of a given Cooler contract.
+Has the following parameters:
+   - `cooler`: Address of the Cooler contract to be deleted.
+   - `loan_id (optional)`: ID of the loan to be deleted.
+If not informed, all the alerts for that Cooler contracts will be deleted.

+Since Cooler Loans are not time sensible because of their fix-term nature, the state monitoring cadence is set to 12h.

 ## Features

 Cooler Alerts offers a range of functionalities, split across different modules for optimal organization and efficiency: